 Q: Did you have some additional questioner for each user so the source of those differences can be analysed?

-A: Probably not, it has to be chucked.
+A: Probably not, it has to be checked.

 Conclusion (from the presentation not discussion)-> users do not have experience with 3D so ACR scale is not correct subjective experiment method.
 Solution -> pair comparison, the only question is which you prefer in terms or QoE and/or PoE.
 The problem of pair comparison is the number of pairs to present.
 For example, an ACR test taking 10 minutes changes to more than 350 minutes for pair comparison test.
 Solution -> better pair comparison focused on comparing specific pairs based on the rectangular design.
 A paper giving more explanation is linked in the presentation.